|It all started one Friday night. I had the week’s paycheck in my pocket, and we were shooting darts

 the situation.
 Don’t ask.
 And then, wa-la, Colonel White came through – I was reassigned to the

 23rd RB-36 Squadron of the 5th Wing of SAC, with a GWE AFSC!

 Now I was in clover.
 I started off on Major Yager’s crew, eventually making GCC (I never went to

-gunnery school and now I was the gunnery crew chief!), and ended up on Major Fager’s (Fearless
+gunnery school and now I was the gunnery crew commander!), and ended up on Major Fager’s

 I am not of the military persuasion.
 I want me to be in charge of me.
 I want to decide what, when,